pauwelcz/objedname_task/README.md

 #### Filtering

-Also for a clearer display of orders, I would filtering (by its status, potentially user can check multiple boxes).
+Also for a clearer display of orders, I would filter result(s) (by its status, potentially user can check multiple boxes).

 #### Swagger